 Seat Belt Defense Theory

 The seat belt defense itself is relatively simple.
-In an accident where the person hit was supposed to be wearing a seatbelt, but wasn't, the responsible party uses the seat belt defense to reduce their liability by the amount of damages that would have been avoided if the person had been wearing their seat belt.
+In an accident where the person hit was supposed to be wearing a seat belt, but wasn't, the responsible party uses the seat belt defense to reduce their liability by the number of damages that would have been avoided if the person had been wearing their seat belt.

 - Comparative Negligence - The seat belt defense arises in states that employ the comparative negligence theory.
 Under this theory, the liabilities of both parties involved in an accident are compared.
 Comparative negligence states ascribe to either "modified" or "pure" rules for recovery.
 In states that use the modified comparative negligence theory, the plaintiff may not recover any damages if they were more than 50 percent responsible.
 In states that use the "pure" comparative negligence theory, the plaintiff's award is reduced by the degree to which they were responsible for their injuries.